-29 Section 2.
-It is the intention of the City Commission that the provisions of Section 1 30 shall become and be made a part of the Code of Ordinances of the City of Gainesville, Florida, 31 and that the Sections and Paragraphs of this Ordinance may be renumbered or relettered in 32 order to accomplish such intentions.
-33 Section 3.
-If any word, phrase, clause, paragraph, section or provision of this ordinance 34 or the application hereof to any person or circumstance is held invalid or unconstitutional, such 35 finding shall not affect the other provisions or applications of the ordinance which can be given 36 effect without the invalid or unconstitutional provisions or application, and to this end the 37 provisions of this ordinance are declared severable.
-38 Section 4.
-All ordinances, or parts of ordinances, in conflict herewith are to the extent 39 of such conflict hereby repealed on the effective date of this ordinance.
-40 Section 5.
-This ordinance shall take effect immediately upon adoption; provided 41 however the fees, rates and charges set forth herein shall be applicable to fees, rates and 42 charges which are due and payable after 12:01 AM on October 1, 2023, provided however, new 43 fees, rates and charges are not applicable to reservations of parks, recreational or cultural 44 facilities, if the reservation was booked prior to the effective date of this ordinance, in which 45 case the City will charge the fees, rates and charges in place at the time the reservation was 46 booked.
-47 PASSED AND ADOPTED this day of, 2023.
-48 49 50 51 2
+Section 2.
+It is the intention of the City Commission that the provisions of Section 1

+Section 3.
+If any word, phrase, clause, paragraph, section or provision of this ordinance or the application hereof to any person or circumstance is held invalid or unconstitutional, such finding shall not affect the other provisions or applications of the ordinance which can be given effect without the invalid or unconstitutional provisions or application, and to this end the provisions of this ordinance are declared severable.

+Section 4.
+All ordinances, or parts of ordinances, in conflict herewith are to the extent of such conflict hereby repealed on the effective date of this ordinance.

+Section 5.
+This ordinance shall take effect immediately upon adoption; provided however the fees, rates and charges set forth herein shall be applicable to fees, rates and charges which are due and payable after 12:01 AM on October 1, 2023, provided however, new fees, rates and charges are not applicable to reservations of parks, recreational or cultural facilities, if the reservation was booked prior to the effective date of this ordinance, in which case the City will charge the fees, rates and charges in place at the time the reservation was booked.

+PASSED AND ADOPTED this 21st day of September, 2023.